-The OGTT measures blood glucose levels in an individual who has fasted for at least 8 hours and is administered 2 hours after that person has consumed a glucose-containing liquid.
-This method assesses the ability of the body to tolerate an influx of glucose.
-Generally, the liquid is composed of 75 grams of glucose dissolved in water.
+The OGTT measures blood glucose levels in an individual who has fasted for at least 8 hours and is administered 2 hours after that person has consumed a glucose-containing liquid (Pagana et al., 2019).

-Using the OGTT test, blood glucose levels of <140 mg/dL are considered normal, between 140 and 199 mg/dL indicate prediabetes, and ≥200 mg/dL are diagnostic of diabetes.
 As with the FPG test, a positive diagnosis of diabetes using the OGTT must be repeated on a different day for confirmation.
+Diabetes is diagnosed by a 2-hour blood sugar of ≥200 mg/dL (ADA, 2019).

 |2-Hour Plasma Glucose Level (mg/dL)||Diagnosis|